i2p/i2p.i2p/docs/HACKING.md

 ### Peripheral/External Packages: SBT

-The (Discontinued)Browser Bundle launcher, as well as the Mac OSX launcher the `sbt` tool from the Scala project is actually used underneath, but the `sbt` can still be executed by an `ant` target.
+The (Discontinued)Browser Bundle launcher, as well as the Mac OSX launcher the `sbt` tool from the Scala project is used underneath, but the `sbt` can still be executed by an `ant` target.
 To build the OSX launcher, run the: